cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 # Feedback
 Introduction (1.75/2): Your introduction should motivate the need for automatic differentiation.
 Why is it better than other methods?

+We added specific information in the introduction that emphasizes why AD is better than numerical and symbolic differentiation.

 Background (1.9/2): I would not describe AD as a combination of numerical and symbolic differentiation.
 Numerical differentiation approximates a derivative, while derivatives obtained through AD are exact.

 Example usage (3/3)